2010 Myanmar general election: Results

 On 11 November, state radio announced the results for 147 constituencies in the Lower House, with the USDP winning 133.
-The USDP won 81 of 86 races newly announced for the Upper House.
-The new and previously announced results show the USDP gained majorities in both houses of parliament: 190 out of the 219 (86%) seats announced for the 330-seat lower house, and 95 out of 107 (88%) seats announced for the 168-seat upper house.
+The USDP won 81 of 86 races newly announced for the Amyotha Hluttaw.
+The new and previously announced results show the USDP gained majorities in both houses of parliament: 190 out of the 219 (86%) seats announced for the 330-seat lower house, and 95 out of 107 (88%) seats announced for the 168-seat Amyotha Hluttaw.

 The Union Solidarity and Development Party (USDP) won 80% of the seats that were up for election.
 The two largest opposition parties, the National Democratic Front and the Democratic Party conceded defeat; however, along with four other opposition parties, filed formal complaints about fraud with the election commission.

 The final results were announced by the Myanmar Union Election Commission on 17 November 2010.

 Detailed results in English are available.

-House of Nationalities
+Amyotha Hluttaw

-168 of the 224 seats in the Amyotha Hluttaw (House of Nationalities) were up for election.
+168 of the 224 seats in the Amyotha Hluttaw were up for election.
 The remaining 56 seats (25%) were not elected, and instead reserved for military appointees (taken from Tatmadaw personnel; officially known as "Army Representatives").

-House of Representatives
+By constituencies

+Pyithu Hluttaw

-325 of the 440 seats in the Pyithu Hluttaw (House of Representatives) were up for election after 5 seats in Shan State were cancelled.
+325 of the 440 seats in the Pyithu Hluttaw were up for election after 5 seats in Shan State were cancelled.
 The remaining 110 seats (25%) were not elected, and instead reserved for military appointees (taken from Tatmadaw personnel; officially known as "Army Representatives").

+By constituencies

 Reactions

 Than Nyein, the chairman of the National Democratic Force, claimed the election was marred by irregularities.
 "We have our evidence.
 Some candidates complained ... because there was vote cheating."
 Khin Maung Swe, the leader of the opposition National Democratic Force alleged: "We took the lead at the beginning but the USDP later came up with so-called advance votes and that changed the results completely, so we lost."

 UN Secretary-General Ban Ki-moon claimed voting conditions had been "insufficiently inclusive, participatory and transparent."